 Actually, there are plenty of features here that will excite regular torrent downloaders.
 Here’s a sample of what’s on offer:

-Encryption is vital for safe torrenting, and PureVPN does pretty well here, too, offering 256-bit AES encryption and the use of cutting-edge protocols like OpenVPN, IKEv2 and L2TP/IPSec.
+- Good encryption.
+Encryption is vital for safe torrenting, and PureVPN does pretty well here, too, offering 256-bit AES encryption and the use of popular tunneling protocols like OpenVPN and IKEv2.

+- Sheer speed.
 Speed is a major selling point with PureVPN.
-The company operates a global network of over 2,000 servers and promises lightning fast download speeds for P2P users.
+The company operates a global network of over 2000 servers and promises lightning fast download speeds for P2P users.

 Put together, this is an impressive suite of features for P2P downloading.
 As the VPN states, they set out to tackle ISP throttling while securing users’ P2P connections from surveillance and malware alike.